About Periodic Reporting and Reminders

-4. Click 'Edit' and, in the field 'Execute every' specify the frequency with which the scheduled job should be launched.
+4. Start editing it and, in the field 'Execute every' specify the frequency with which the scheduled job should be launched.
 For that, choose the number and type of the period

 5. Optionally, set the next execution date and time in the field 'Next Execution Date'

 For testing purposes, it is also possible to generate and send a list reminder manually.
 For that, use the button 'Notify' above the created record.

 Keep in mind, that if you are a follower of the record and click on the button 'Notify', you will not receive the letter.
 You will receive it, only when someone else pushes the button or when the cron processes the scheduled action.

 The report appearance can be flexibly configured.
 It is only up to you to decide what introduction to add, which fields to include in the list reminder, or which report format to send.
 To customize the list reminder, it is possible to:

 1. Introduce any greeting text for reminders.
 The introduction is edited in a standard Odoo HTML editor

 2. Define report language to make sure the correct translation is applied, where possible

 3. Enter the email address which would be shown for reminder recipients.
 Otherwise, it would be the user who sends the report